abcsFrederick/CHAMPAGNE/README.md

     --blacklist blacklist.fasta
 ```

-Champagne will create the reference files and a config file in `custom_genome/genome`.
+The reference files and a config file for the genome will be written in `custom_genome/genome`.

 Then you can run champagne using your custom genome: